BagelOrb/topic_analysis/README.md

 Often a company wants to know what are the *current* talking points.
 In order to bias the results more toward recent topics we might weigh the documents by the inverse of their age, or leave out all documents older than some given data.
 Since in production we would need to continually update the model with newer information it might make sense to use a weighted moving average.

-Some other interestign directions to analyze the twitter data is to process emoji, mentions and hashtags.
-Performign a sentiment analysis can help to determine which topics are more pressing than others.
+Some other interesting directions to analyze the twitter data is to process emoji, mentions and hashtags.
+Performing a sentiment analysis can help to determine which topics are more pressing than others.

 Besides more involved techniques for performing topic analysis, we might also want to have more data.
 Tweets can be annotated using the user name, time and date,  Furthermore, in order to get a clear view of the company needs and type of data in the dataset it might be useful to have an in depth conversation with a representative.